keeper0497/POE_System/README.md

 To install this project, follow these steps:

 1. clone the main branch:

     "git clone https://github.com/keeper0497/POE_System.git"

 2. install python:

     note: if you already install this feel free to skip

-    if there is no python install follow this:

     2.1 download python in this link https://www.python.org/downloads/

     2.2 after installing try to check if the python is install by using this command

         "python --version"

     2.3 if you incounter error just contact me hahaha!

 3. install virtual environment:

     note: if you already install this feel free to skip

     3.1 to install virtualenv use this command

         "pip install virtualenv"

 4. Create a virtual environment: